kavinraju/Trivia-App/README.md

 This project allows you to play a game called <b>Udacitrivia</b>, where you can see/answer a set of questions under 6 categories.
 You can play a quiz by pressing the Play option.

-#### This is the 2nd project built as part of API Development and Documentation lesson in the Full Stack Developer Nanodegree Program at Udacity.
+#### This is the 2nd project built as part of API Development and Documentation lesson in the Full Stack Web Developer Nanodegree Program at Udacity.

+All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).

 ### You can do the following in this project
 1. <b>Display questions -</b> both all questions and by category.
 Questions would show the question, category and difficulty rating by default and can show/hide the answer.